smesgr9000/VCS-SD-TV-Mod/Readme.md

 Ring 2 | Right Audio*
 Sleeve | Groud

 Be aware there are several standards cables out there.
 Most have ground on the sleeve thus went with this design.
-The RCA jacks may be connected with the wrong colors but will work.
-If your cable has ground on first or second ring the Mod will not work, have alot of noise on the display or worst destroy something (unlikly but be rather safe than sorry and test your cable before hand!)
+The RCA jacks may be connected with the "wrong" colors but will work.
+If your cable has ground on first or second ring the MOD will not work, have alot of noise on the display or worst destroy something (unlikly but be rather safe than sorry and test your cable before hand!)

 Because the Atari VCS/2600 is mono only just the first ring has an audio signal.
 If you want to drive both channels with the same signal bridge the _JP1_ on the _outputboard_.